ra024940/Pair_trading_Cointegration/README.md

 * Evan Gatev, 2006, Pairs Trading: Performance of a Relative Value Arbitrage Rule.
 * Do, B., Faff, R. and Hamza, K. (2006) A New Approach to Modelling and Estimation for Pairs Trading.
-* Hoel, Christoffer Haakon, Statistical Arbitrage Pairs: Can Cointegration Capture Market Neutral Profits?
+* Hoel Christoffer Haakon, Statistical Arbitrage Pairs: Can Cointegration Capture Market Neutral Profits?
+* Harlacher Markus, 2016, Cointegration Based Algorithmic - Pairs Trading, Dissertation of the University of St. Gallen

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->